Access Control Systems

 What is Door Access Control

-Did you know that your door access control system can tell you who is in the building?
-Or that you can notify security the moment a vehicle enters the parking lot?
+Door access control system can tell you who is in the building.
+It can also notify security the moment a vehicle enters the parking lot?
 Take a look at the article Security Questions and Answers.

 Door access is only one part of an integrated security system.
 For example, by integrating door access control with IP camera systems, we can create a holistic security system.
 You can also integrate IP intercoms that control visitor entry.
 This strategy integrates all the elements designed to safeguard an organization into a multifaceted and interconnected system.
 The endgame of this holistic approach is to provide a continuous level of protection across the organization’s community, and the physical environment.